 “The Saviour of the world has come!
 He is the Christ, the Son of God!”

 This is the call of St. Andrew to all men for “Jesus Christ is the same yesterday, today and tomorrow.”
 (Hebrews 13:8)

-A medieval tradition also holds that, like his brother Peter, he did not consider himself worthy of being crucified in the same manner as Christ, and so he was placed on an X-shaped cross, now known as a Saint Andrew’s Cross (especially in heraldry and flags).
+A medieval tradition also holds that he did not consider himself worthy of being crucified in the same manner as Christ, and so he was placed on an X-shaped cross, now known as Saint Andrew’s Cross (especially in heraldry and flags).